matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

 ## What is Software Testing?

 * The process in the SDLC that evaluates the quality of a component, system or related work products:
-  * Meets the business and technical requirements that guided its design and development
+  * Meets the business & technical requirements that guided its design & development
   * Works as expected
   * Can be implemented with the same characteristics